mqchen/Send-page-with-Gmail-Bookmarklet/README.md

 and body already filled out.
 The page's title is set as the subject and the page's url is set as the body.

+## Features

+* One click to send a link to a page via Gmail's web-interface.
+* Includes selected text in email body

 ## Install

-* Download and open the bookmarklet.html file in a browser
+* Download and open the `bookmarklet.html` file in a browser
 * Drag the "Send page with Gmail" link to your bookmarks bar

 ## Usage